openstack/governance/reference/charter.rst

 motion, which needs to be approved by the affirmative vote of at least two-thirds of the total number of TC members (rounded up: in a 13-member committee that means a minimum of 9 approvers).

+Patches with charter amendments should use the gerrit topic tag ``charter-change``.